 The value of the koha should reflect the status, mana and nature of the situation where it is offered.
-Where there is uncertainty guidance shall be sought from the host body or organisation.
+In cases of uncertainty, guidance shall be sought from the host body or organization as appropriate.

 A financial record shall be kept of koha given including a description of the value, the purpose and the recipients.
-This is in accordance with the school's routine financial practices.
+This is in accordance with the school's routine financial practices and could be part of those records.

-The process for obtaining cash koha is as per the process set out in the school's financial policy (NAG 4).
+The process for obtaining cash koha is as per the process set out in the school's financial policy.